Parking Policy and Regulations

 IV.
 Permit Refunds and Replacements

-- Only permits of at least 3 months in duration are eligible for refunds.
+- Only permits purchased for the academic or annual year are eligible for refunds.

-- After the ten day period, individuals who purchased a permit of at least 3 months in duration can receive a partial refund for any unused month.
+- Individuals who purchased an academic or annual permit may be eligible to receive a partial refund for any unused month.

 V. Penalties for Parking Offenses